What is Master Budget?

 Budgeted Income Statement

 On the basis of the above budgets, the budgeted income statement is prepared.
-Budgeted Income statement includes following;
+The budgeted Income statement includes the following;

 |Less: Budgeted Expenses||–|